 Warm up before going in the icy water

-A furry Polar Bear.
 And Oulu is getting a lot of attention which is helping the city share it’s “open for business” message with the world, helped in part by an unlikely focal point for entrepreneurial endeavour – a polar bear, the furry-faced mascot of the Polar Bear Pitching event, known locally as J-Bear, the event volunteer Jason Brower.

 Polar Bear Pitching is an annual event based on the Finns’ love of all things frozen – from ice swimming, ice fishing to plunging into ice cold water for no logical reason.

-This year, as last year, the US ambassador to Finland, Bruce Oreck, officially declared Polar Bear Pitching open for business – while taking the cold plunge.
+The US ambassador to Finland, Bruce Oreck, officially declared Polar Bear Pitching open for business – while taking the cold plunge.